-· regularly drink a lot of alcohol.
+regularly drink a lot of alcohol.

-Taking other medicines:
+Taking other medicines

-Tell your doctor or pharmacist if you are taking any other medicines, including medicines you can buy without a prescription from a pharmacy, supermarket or health food shop.

-In particular, tell your doctor or pharmacist if you are taking any of the following:
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any of the following:

-- sleeping tablets or medicines to treat anxiety and nervousness - · medicines to treat depression - medicines that slow down the action of the stomach and intestines.
+- sleeping tablets or medicines to treat anxiety and nervousness - medicines to treat depression - medicines that slow down the action of the stomach and intestines